eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

       "program": "second_file",
       "pgroup": "GROUP2"
     },
-  ]
+  ],
+  "alwaysRecognize" : ["*.hlasm", "libs/*.asm"]
 }
 ```
 If you have the two configuration files configured as above and invoke the MAC1 macro from `source_code.hlasm`, the folder `ASMMAC/` in the current workspace is searched for a file with the exact name "MAC1".
 If that search is unsuccessful the folder `C:/SYS.ASMMAC` is searched.
 If that search is unsuccessful an error displays that the macro does not exist.

+There is also the option `alwaysRecognize` which takes an array of wildcards.
+It allows you to configure two things:
+- All files matching these wildcards will always be recognized as HLASM files.
+- If an extension wildcard is defined, all macro and copy files with such extension may be used in the source code.
+For example, with the extension wildcard `*.hlasm`, a user may add macro `MAC` to his source code even if it is in a file called `Mac.hlasm`.

-The program field in `pgm_conf.json` supports regular expressions, for example:
+The program field in `pgm_conf.json` supports wildcards, for example:
 ```
 {
   "pgms": [
     {
-      "program": ".*",
+      "program": "*",
       "pgroup": "GROUP1"
     }
   ]